crossbario/autobahn-js/doc/gettingstarted.rst

 With |ab|, you can develop application components in JavaScript, and those components can be hosted inside **browsers**, **Node.js** and **PostgreSQL** (*under development*).

+This page explains what you need in order to include |ab| in your projects, and to route your application messages.

 WAMP router
 -----------